lorenzo-crippa/lorenzo-crippa.github.io/index.md

 I received a Master's degree in International Relations and Diplomatic Sciences, specialisation in International Political Economy (full marks and honours) from the University of Bologna (IT), and a Bachelor degree in Philosophy (full marks and honours) from the University of Milan (IT).

-[Click here](assets/cv.pdf) for a copy of my CV (updated February 2021).
+[Click here](assets/cv.pdf) for a copy of my CV (updated April 2021).

 [Click here](https://lorenzo-crippa.github.io/Miscellaneous) for non-academic miscellaneous things I like a lot (update slowly in progress).

 ## [Research](https://lorenzo-crippa.github.io/Research)
 ### Working papers
-Crippa, L. (2020).
+Crippa, L. (2021).
 The conditional arm of the law.
 The effect of the OECD Anti-Bribery Convention on foreign direct investment.
 [Download paper](assets/conditional_arm.pdf)

-Crippa, L., & Genovese, F. (2020).
+Crippa, L., & Genovese, F. (2021).
 Papal Dividends: Do Pope’s Political Communications Move Economic Markets?

 Crippa, L., Gizelis, T. I., Krause, J. & Minoletti, P. (2020).
 Differences in Citizens’ Budget Preferences in Myanmar: Evidence from a New Survey